n0kke/k8s/README.md

 # k8s

-Just me playing around with K8s
+Just playing around with K8s to get a better understanding of it.